pombase/website/src/docs/news.PomBase/2026-08-12-new-tf-motifs.md

 Additionally, we have separated the original Consensus transcription factor DNA binding motifs track to provide distinct tracks for each motif.
-You can find individual links to these browser tracks in the Genome browser column on the
+You can find individual links to these browser tracks in the "Genome browser" column on the
 [Consensus sequence page](/browse-curation/dna-binding-sites).